Hurricane Ida: Louisiana

 Over 5,000 national guard members were deployed, and more than 25,000 workers nationwide came in support of recovery efforts.
 U.S. President Joe Biden declared a major disaster in the state, which allowed for extra funding and recovery.
 Sweltering weather conditions following Ida worsened the living quality of many surviving residents without power and food.
 More than 2 million were placed under heat advisories after Ida passed.
 Officials said that power may not be restored to some for up to a month, a delay that could be life-threatening because of intense heat.

 The Louisiana National Guard activated 4,900 guard personnel, and dispatched about 200 high-water vehicles, along with more than 70 rescue boats and 30 helicopters.
 By the afternoon of August 30, 191 people and 27 pets were rescued after crews checked 400 homes.
 Governor John Bel Edwards said the damage was "catastrophic" and that officials believe the death toll "could rise considerably".
 Tulane University announced plans to evacuate its campus of all remaining students and to take them to Houston.
 Many people fled to stores to get food and water, and to gas stations to get fuel.
 John Bel Edwards said in a preliminary survey of the state's levees that they worked as intended and held water out.

 On August 30, it was announced that the college football game between Tulane and Oklahoma scheduled for September 4 was being moved from New Orleans to Norman, Oklahoma, although Tulane would still be considered the home team.
 On September 3, Tulane's second home game against Morgan State scheduled for September 11 was moved to Legion Field in Birmingham, Alabama.
 Tulane volleyball's tournament scheduled for September 17–18 against UAB, Sam Houston and Texas Tech was also moved to Birmingham with inside UAB's Bartow Arena.
 All fans were allowed to attend the two events free of charge.
 On August 31, the New Orleans Saints announced they were planning to use an interim facility in the Dallas-Fort Worth area for the first four weeks of the 2021 NFL season.
 The next day, their season opener against the Green Bay Packers on September 12 was moved to TIAA Bank Field in Jacksonville, Florida.

+After being shut down for almost two years, Grand Isle State Park reopened on June 1, 2023.